Endometriosis

 This surgery can often provide long-lasting relief from symptoms.
 However, symptoms can return.

-If other treatments do not work, or if adenomyosis is suspected, a hysterectomy to remove the uterus, in addition to the excision of endometriosis, can help relieve pain from endometriosis.
+If other treatments do not work, or if adenomyosis is suspected, a hysterectomy to remove the uterus, in addition to excision of endometriosis, can help relieve pain.

-Hysterectomy should be carefully considered in patients younger than 35 to 40 years old, as they may enter menopause earlier even if they retain their ovaries.
+Hysterectomy should be carefully considered in patients younger than 35 to 40 years, as they may enter menopause earlier even if they retain their ovaries.